ozakary/data-C60_ML/nmr-ml_prediction/README.md

 ---

 This sub-repository contains code and workflows for predicting NMR isotropic magnetic shielding for carbon atoms using the pre-trained SchNet model.
-The workflow is specifically designed to handle Path Integral Molecular Dynamics (PIMD) simulation data with 32 beads (the corresponding example trajectory files can be found in this [IDA repository](https://github.com/ozakary/data-NMR-ML_C60)).
+The workflow is specifically designed to handle Path Integral Molecular Dynamics (PIMD) simulation data with 32 beads (the corresponding example trajectory files can be found in this [Fairdata repository](https://doi.org/10.23729/fd-c64c043e-473e-371d-9586-8fd3d04e2fb0)).

 ## Overview